HELPING PEOPLE AND IDEAS RISE

 • Is this fit with Wayzata Community Church values?

 Selected semi-finalists will be moved to Phase 3.

 PHASE 3: NAVIGATE (January 2024 – May 2024)

-Four “Rise Nights” which gather all semi-finalists will also be available to allow applicants to experience hands-on consulting support, critical pitch help, business and strategy planning assistance, as well as invaluable networking with other like-minded young social entrepreneurs.
-The point of this phase is to prepare for “Pitch Week.”
+An in-person “Rise Day” on February 24, 2024, will gather all semi-finalists to experience hands-on consulting support, critical pitch help, business and strategy planning assistance, as well as invaluable networking with other like-minded young social entrepreneurs.
+The point of “Rise Day” is to prepare for “Pitch Week.

 PHASE 4: PITCHING (May 2024)

 “Pitch Week” will be an applicant’s opportunity to finally pitch their idea to a group of judges empowered by the church to award funding from a pool of $225,000 to the best pitches and ideas.

 “…and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”
 (Micah 6:8)